Tree Removal Australia – Stay Smart, Save Money

 Newcastle is made up of three main councils, Cessnock, Maitland and the city of Newcastle.
 You can find the Tree Preservation Orders on each, by going to our council rules page.
 You can find the best company for the job by letting us know about your tree job and getting the top voted local contractors to quote the job.

 Applying for a work permit for tree lopping

 If you have looked at the above rules and regulations for tree lopping in your local council area, and you do in fact need council approval for tree removal, then you will need to make an application.

 You can search for your council’s application form here.
 Just put in your pose code and you will be linked to the permit.

 Upon application, you will generally need to pay a small fee to cover the cost of the council coming out to view the tree and give the ok.

 More than half the time councils do not give approval for removal.
 The closer you are to the centre of the city the less likely you are to get approval.
 The reason being there are fewer trees so they are a precious commodity.

 There are a few things you can do and or say that will boost your chances dramatically of being able to remove the tree in question.
-To get more details on the right and wrong things to say to council visit our page on council approvals.
+To get more details on the right and wrong things to say to the council visit our page on council approvals.